Contractors group honors Gaughran

 The contractors will hold a breakfast fundraiser for Gaughran at the Melville Marriott Oct.
 29 with suggested donations from $250 to $500.

-Later in the day, Democratic Senate Minority Leader Andrea Stewart Cousins of Westchester, accompanied by freshman Sen. John Brooks (D-Seaford), met with the Long Island Builders Institute at their Islandia headquarters, where she made a pitch for a Democratic senate maiority.
+Later in the day, Democratic Senate Minority Leader Andrea Stewart Cousins of Westchester, accompanied by freshman Sen. John Brooks (D-Seaford), met with the Long Island Builders Institute at their Islandia headquarters, where she made a pitch for a Democratic Senate majority.

 The meeting preceded the screening of candidates for the group’s political action committee in the coming week.
 Mitch Pally, the group’s executive director, called it a “good discussion,” about issues, but there was no talk about any specific races.